AndddT/Intro-to-Programming---Atlas-5650/README.md

 Data source: The data source for this project is "KPoP.csv" which is my personal playlist which I plugged into exportify to create the data set.

 Mapping Strategy: Every song in the data set is represented by 1 music note.
 The music note's color (Pink or Green) is affected by danceability (danceabiliity score .3 -.65 makes the notes pink. .
 65 - 1 makes the notes green).
-The size of the music note is determined by the enegry of the song (Energy score of .2 - .4 = 30 pixels, .4 - .6 = 100 pixels).
+The size of the music note is determined by the energy of the song (Energy score of .2 - .4 = 30 pixels, .4 - .6 = 100 pixels).
 The type of note is affected by the tempo of the song (68 - 124 bpm creates a quarter note and 124 - 180 bpm creates an eigth note)

 Instructions to run the code: "Truong_data_art.py" contains all my main game functions and "visual_objects.py" is all my class defintiions.
 To run the program, all the images, "Truong_data_art.py", need to be in the same directory.
 Then the program can be ran from "Truong_data_art.py"